Kingalao25/Executive-AI-Fellowship/Microsoft-Word-Copilot/Lesson-04-Executive-Document-Transformation.md

 ## Reflection

-This lesson demonstrated that executive communication is audience-centered rather than document-centered.
-A single strategic document can serve as the foundation for multiple executive communication products when AI is guided with clear objectives and professional judgment.
+This lesson demonstrated that effective executive communication is audience-centered rather than document-centered.
+A single strategic document can serve as the foundation for multiple executive communication products when AI is guided by clear objectives, institutional context, and executive judgment.